harness/developer-hub/docs/platform/dashboards/use-dashboard-intelligence-by-aida.md

 - For table calculations or string filters, wrap the expression in double quotes, for example: Include a table calculation returning yes if region is "us-west1" else no.

-- For number filters, use operators instead of words (for example, use “>” instead of “greater than”).
+- For number filters, use operators instead of words (for example, use ">" instead of "greater than").